jia-seed/jiavis/README.md

 ![license](https://img.shields.io/badge/license-MIT-green?style=flat-square)
 ![ai](https://img.shields.io/badge/ai-100%25%20local-purple?style=flat-square)

-simple local voice assistant that runs entirely on your machine 24/7. no cloud api keys or subscriptions (for me i ran phi-2 on lmstudio with a speaker microphone using whisper and python on an intel asus nuc 14 rvk)
+simple local voice assistant that runs entirely on your machine 24/7 with no cloud, api keys, or subscriptions

+(for me i ran phi-2 on lmstudio with a speaker microphone using whisper and python on an intel asus nuc 14 rvk)

 <p align="center">